 COLIN MITCHELL, a long-time angling journalist and highly experienced coarse angler, is your guide to those little weights that make a big difference!

-But let’s get this straight…there are just two basic patterns for split shot – strung out or bulk down with a dropper.
+But let’s get this straight…there are just two basic patterns for split shot.
+They are strung out or bulk down with a dropper.

 Start with those two and adapt them to suit the conditions and species and you won’t go far wrong.

-Strung out shot is when the fish are willing to take bait on the drop, and is probably linked to warmer water fishing more than anything else.
+Strung out shot is good when the fish are willing to take bait on the drop.
+It is probably linked to warmer water fishing more than anything else.

-Bulk shotting is to get the bait down fast to the deck where the fish are feeding – or to get through smaller fish that might be higher up in the water.
+Bulk shotting is to get the bait down fast to the deck where the fish are feeding.
+It’s also handy to get through smaller fish that might be higher up in the water.

 Good anglers learn to experiment and not stick to one pattern or even one depth of water.